 "He would treat children who would cry at night.
 He would put water in his mouth and then spray it in their faces to bless them," Loeung explained last month from their traditional stilted home.
 "He would also make medicine from the bark of a tree for women who had just given birth.
 He believed that when they would take this, the bad blood inside the woman's body would be released."

 Despite this, others in the community had different ideas.
 Among them were those who suspected Hem Ty touched the girl's feet in an effort to steal her spirit.
 The father of the deceased girl had already decided his daughter must have fallen victim to black magic as doctors in Siem Reap City could not cure her of her illness, described only by villagers as a "disease of the bone."

-Rumours of Hem Ty's behaviour at the funeral set off a chain of acts of sabotage against his family.
+Rumors of Hem Ty's behavior at the funeral set off a chain of acts of sabotage against his family.
 The family's dog was poisoned and a large stockpile of wood planned for a building a new house set on fire.
 Then on November 4, Hem Ty failed to return from his cashew plantation for his evening meal.

 "After we couldn't find him the information spread and others came to help," said his daughter Ty Luon.
 "Six of us were looking around the cashew nut plantation."

 After around two hours, they made a gruesome discovery.

 "By 7 PM, we could still not find him so we put a fishing rod into the pond and it hooked onto a shirt, then we pulled it up and his body appeared.
 He had been chopped five times on the head with an axe," said Ty Luon.
 At this point, the police officer produced photos of the bloody corpse on his smartphone.